 - The Estates Service were granted funding for Changing Places facilities in reception at Rotherham Hospital.
 They provide dignity, privacy and extra space to patients and visitors with physical and learning disabilities.

 - The Wharncliffe Ward received £8,350 to fund Biliblankets – a specialist portable phototherapy devices which help treat babies with neonatal jaundice.

 - To enhance their care for dementia patients, Ward A2 invested in dementia dolls and a retro record player.
 The charity has also provided resources to enable the Trust to hold activities which encourage dementia patients to share their memories and personal stories.

-- The Park Rehabilitation Unit were granted in a new pool extraction board, which helps patients, particularly those who have suffered a stroke, undergoing hydrotherapy get in and out of the water safely.
+- The Park Rehabilitation Unit were granted funds for a new pool extraction board, which helps patients, particularly those who have suffered a stroke, undergoing hydrotherapy get in and out of the water safely.

-For more information about how you can get involved, email Charity@rothgen.nhs.uk.
+For more information about how you can get involved, call 01709 426821 or email firstname.lastname@example.org.